crypticCaroline/puppyplaymates/README.md

 #### As a developer / business I expect:
 * To provide an easy-to-use website
 * To enable users to communicate
-* Add/Edit/Delete Images, Comments, Walk information, profile functionailty
+* Add/Edit/Delete Images, Comments, Walk information, profile functionality
 * To make the website fun and enjoyable
 * To deliver an easy sign up and log in process
 * I want to allow users to be able to reset their passwords if they forget their details
-* To safeguard users content and only allow the author or profile owner to edit/delete content
+* To safeguard users’ content and only allow the author or profile owner to edit/delete content
-* To safeguard users by having a report pathway and to be able to remove inappropriate comments, images and accounts
+* To safeguard users by having a report pathway and to be able to remove inappropriate comments, images, and accounts

 ## Structure